 While we acknowledge the complexities of clearing the way for electrification, we urge a long-term perspective, especially regarding early structures that have survived intact.
-In the context of the multi-billion-pound TransPennine Route Upgrade (TRU) project, the costs associated with preserving Overbridge Ridge Road would be relatively small compared to the overall project budget.
-The retention of this bridge would safeguard a structure of national, if not international, importance in the history of railways.
+In the context of the multi-billion-pound TransPennine Route Upgrade (TRU) project, the costs associated with preserving Brady farm overbridge would be relatively small compared to the overall project budget.
+The retention of this bridge, through options B2 and C/D, would safeguard a structure of national, if not international, importance in the history of railways.

-Option A1 should not be agreed to without further information being provided on the feasibility of diverting the line for option A2, B or C.
+Option A should not be agreed to without further information being provided on the feasibility of diverting the line for options B2, C or D.